Remarks on the existence of CMC Cauchy surfaces: Remarks on the conformal structure of cosmological spacetimes

 \section{Remarks on the conformal structure of cosmological spacetimes}

 Let $(M,g)$ be an $(n+1)$-dimensional spacetime with compact Cauchy surfaces.
-Consider the two additional conditions in Conjecture \ref{conj}: The strong energy condition and the condition of future timelike geodesic completeness.
-The paper \cite{Muller} aims to show that the combination of these two conditions does not restrict the conformal structure of $(M,g)$ in dimensions $n+1 \ge 3$.
+The proof of Theorem \ref{CMCnonpos} uses the fact that if $M$ has nonpositive timelike sectional curvatures and is future timelike geodesically complete then the future causal boundary $\mathscr{C}^+$ consists of a single point.
+In view of Conjecture \ref{conjecture}, one is led to ask if this remains true if the assumption of nonpositive timelike sectional curvatures is replaced by the strong energy condition.
+The paper \cite{Muller} attempted to answer this question in the negative.
+The approach was to construct, via certain conformal transformatioms, a class of spacetimes satisfying the strong energy condition, future timelike geodesic completeness, and yet would have nontrivial $\mathcal{C}^+$.\footnote[1]{We appreciate the constructive discussions with the author, who has subsequently withdrawn this paper.} Here we present two propositions in order to shed some light on this situation.

-Consider the following class of warped product spacetimes, sometimes referred to as generalized Robertson-Walker spacetimes, \beq M = \bbR \times V\,, \quad g = -dt^2 + f^2(t) h \,, \eeq where $(V,h)$ is a compact Riemannian manifold.
-According to Theorem 1 in \cite{Muller} (and its proof), there exists a function $U = U(t) = e^{u(t)}$ such that the spacetime $(M,\tilde g = e^{2u}g)$ satisfies the strong energy condition and, at the same time, is future timelike geodesically complete.
-Our purpose here is to show that this does not hold in general.
+Consider the following class of warped product spacetimes, sometimes referred to as generalized Robertson-Walker spacetimes, \beq M = (0,\infty) \times V\,, \quad g = -dt^2 + f^2(t) h \,, \eeq where $(V,h)$ is a compact Riemannian manifold.
+It would follow from Theorem~1 in \cite{Muller} (and its proof), that there exists a function $U = U(t) = e^{u(t)}$ such that the spacetime $(M,\tilde g = e^{2u}g)$ satisfies the strong energy condition and, at the same time, is future timelike geodesically complete.
+We show that this does not hold in general.

 We wish to compute the Ricci curvature in this conformally rescaled metric along the geodesic $t$-lines.
 The computation is facilitated by making the change of variable, $d\tau = e^u dt$, i.e., \beq \tau(t) = \int_0^t e^{u(t')} dt' \,, \eeq so that $\tilde g$ becomes, \beq \tilde g = -d\tau^2 + a^2 h \, ,\quad a = e^u f \,, \eeq where $u = u(t(\tau))$ and $f = f(t(\tau))$.
 Then a straight forward computation gives,